 Cohen and Wolf was founded on the principle of inclusion at a time when many established firms wouldn’t hire a Jewish lawyer.
 From the day that Herb Cohen and Austin Wolf opened the doors in 1951, one of the hallmarks of this law firm has been the extraordinary commitment of the Firm and its many lawyers to the communities in which they have lived and practiced.

 By encouraging its lawyers to be involved in a wide variety of cultural, religious, political, and civic organizations – and by supporting lawyers in those efforts – the Firm creates an environment in which different views, approaches, and perspectives are sought and welcomed.

-This philosophy – from the Firm’s earliest years – laid the groundwork for the Firm’s ongoing diversity, equity and inclusion efforts.
-Among other measures, the Firm is a signatory to The Connecticut Legal Community’s Diversity & Inclusion Pledge which calls on law firms to reaffirm their ongoing commitment to advancing diversity, equity and inclusion.
-As part of this effort, the Firm has established a Diversity, Equity & Inclusion Committee that is tasked to evaluate and monitor the Firm’s policies, practices and office culture to ensure that the goals of diversity, equity and inclusion are advanced.
+This philosophy – from the Firm’s earliest years – laid the groundwork for the Firm’s ongoing diversity, equity & inclusion efforts.
+Among other measures, the Firm is a signatory to The Connecticut Legal Community’s Diversity & Inclusion Pledge which calls on law firms to reaffirm their ongoing commitment to advancing diversity, equity, and inclusion.
+As part of this effort, the Firm established a Diversity, Equity & Inclusion Committee that is tasked to evaluate and monitor the Firm’s policies, practices, and office culture to ensure that the goals of diversity, equity, and inclusion are advanced.
 The Firm is actively engaged in efforts aimed at the recruitment and retention of diverse candidates.
 In 2020, the Firm launched a Lunch & Learn series, addressing a wide range of topics including racism, immigration, LGBTQ issues, and the challenges faced by those with disabilities and mental health issues.
 The entire firm has participated in various trainings on subjects such as implicit bias.
 Members of the Firm have attended numerous meetings and conferences relating to DEI subjects, including the National LGBT Bar Association Lavender Law Conference.